markmfredrickson/optmatch/README.md

       binomial())
     distances$propensity <- mdist(propensity.model)

+The `glm` method is a wrapper around the `numeric` method for `mdist`.
+The `numeric` method takes a vector of scores (for example, the linear prediction for each unit from the model) and a vector indicating treatment status (`z`) for each unit.
+This method returns the absolute difference between each treated and control pair on their scores (additionally, the `glm` method rescales the data before invoking the `numeric` method).
+If you wish to fit a "caliper" to your distance matrix, a hard limit on allowed distances between treated and control units, you can pass a `caliper` argument, a scalar numeric value.
+Any treated and control pair that is larger than the caliper value will be replaced by `Inf`, an unmatchable value.
+The `caliper` argument also applies to `glm` method.
+Calipers are covered in more detail in the next sction.

 The final convenience method of `mdist` is using an arbitrary function.
-When called, this function will receive a two `data.frame`s each of length `nt * nc`, where `nt` is the number of treated units and `nc` is the number of control units.
+When called, this function will receive  two `data.frame`s each of length `nt * nc`, where `nt` is the number of treated units and `nc` is the number of control units.
 The first argument represents the treated units, while the second represents the control units.
-Combined the two vectors represents every possible treated-control pair.
+Combined the two variables represent every possible treated-control pair.
 While this might sound complicated at first, it is quite easy to use.
 For example, here is a function that sets distance to infinity if the units differ on `w2` and the difference of `w1` otherwise: